- UWA Home

-2.Freilich, Levine, Travia and Webb (Lead author) Security of Tenure for the Ageing Western Australian Population a significant report commissioned by COTAWA and funded by LotteriesWA: http://www.cotawa.org.au/wp-content/uploads/2014/11/Housing-for-older-people-summary.pdf.
-The report has been submitted for categorization as a book for the ERA.
+2.Freilich, Levine, Travia and Webb (Lead author) Security of Tenure for the Ageing Western Australian Population a significant report commissioned by COTAWA and funded by LotteriesWA: http://www.cotawa.org.au/wp-content/uploads/2015/04/121975_Housing-Report-text.pdf

 3.Eileen Webb and Margaret Stephenson, Focus – Land Law 4rd Edition, 2015 LexisNexis Sydney (12/22 chapters)

 4.Aviva Freilich, Lynden Griggs, Eileen Webb, Consumer Protection Law, Oxford University Press, Melbourne, 2008 (4/10 chapters)